 There are seven core soft skills that most companies, regardless of industry, look for, and as a web development consultant you should not ignore any of them.
-There are, however, two soft skills that are beneficial to all developers, not only web developers, yet are often ignored by both employer and employee - critical thinking and ego management.

 As you navigate your chosen career path, it is easy to become focused on your hard skills, at the expense of your soft skills.
 While your hard skills show whether you are qualified for a job, your soft skills show whether you are suited for a job and workplace.
 And it is often your soft skills that get you hired in the first place.
 All companies have their own culture and energy, and to retain it they have to ensure that all new hires are a good fit.